apizzimenti/posts/info/about.md

 * Python
 * TeX (if that counts)

 Even though some don't, I really enjoy JavaScript and all its quirks.
-I love [this talk](https://www.destroyallsoftware.com/talks/wat) on js (warning: funny).
-It's a tough little language, and I like using it.
+I love [this talk](https://www.destroyallsoftware.com/talks/wat) on js

 I also like Python quite a bit.
 Its really large standard library and huge variety of other modules make it a go-to for data manipulation and scientific/mathematical programming.

 $\TeX$ is the most common math typesetting language, and I use it regularly.